Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

     Thus, being able to verify a problem on a normal computer means being able to solve it on a non-deterministic one.
-That is why the two definitions of NP “verify by a classical computer” and “solvable by a non-deterministic computer” mean the same thing.
+That is why the two definitions of NP “verifiable by a classical computer” and “solvable by a non-deterministic computer” mean the same thing.

 [^3]: You might complain that it is hard to remember if the “disjunctive normal